2011 Super Outbreak: Flooding (April 25–28)

+Other effects

 Severe thunderstorms were reported as far north as Northern Ontario on the evening of April 26.
 Heavy rains and minor flooding were also reported in Northern Ontario from April 26–28.
 Windstorms were also reported in Southern Ontario and Southern Quebec which resulted in several injuries and one death, damages and power outages.

-Other fatalities due to straight-line winds occurred early on April 26 in McComb, Mississippi and early on April 27 in Moody, Alabama, Vestavia Hills, Alabama, and Franklin, Tennessee from the squall line with embedded tornadoes.
+Other fatalities due to straight-line winds occurred early on April 26 in McComb, Mississippi and early on April 27 in Moody, Alabama, Vestavia Hills, Alabama, and Franklin, Tennessee, from the squall line with embedded tornadoes.

 Aftermath

+Fatalities

+Although the exact number of people killed during the outbreak is a source of debate, the generally accepted number is in the 300–350 range.
+271 of those deaths occurred on April 27, the date of peak activity.

+The high number of fatalities on April 27 was studied in detail following the event.
+Despite 92 tornado warnings being issued for Alabama, 271 people were killed, many in poorly built homes.
+In a study of people killed during the outbreak published by the American Journal of Public Health, it was determined that only 102, or 41.3%, out of the 247 victims studied received a warning.
+It was determined that the majority of fatalities during the outbreak happened because of a lack of adequate community shelters in rural communities throughout Alabama.

+Immediate recovery efforts

 Alabama Governor Robert J. Bentley declared a state of emergency in the state of Alabama on April 27, due to storm damage from severe thunderstorms earlier that day as well as forthcoming severe weather later that day.
 States of emergency were also declared in Arkansas, Kentucky, Mississippi, Missouri, Tennessee, and Oklahoma because of the flooding and tornadoes.
 Following the tornado outbreak on the evening of April 27, President Barack Obama granted a federal emergency declaration for the state of Alabama, giving federal assistance, including search and rescue assets, to the affected region.

 More than 2,000 National Guard troops were deployed to Alabama, assisting local and state first responders in search and rescue efforts.
 President Obama visited the affected areas of Alabama on April 29.
 Also on April 29, he approved a federal disaster declaration for seven Mississippi counties: Clarke, Greene, Hinds, Jasper, Kemper, Lafayette, and Monroe.